Netherlands national cricket team: 1900s to 1910s

 1901 saw another visit to England by the Gentlemen of Holland.
 They played five games on the tour, drawing two and losing the remainder.
 1905 saw the first international game against Belgium, which finished in a draw.
 Cricket began a decline in popularity in the first decade of the 20th century, particularly amongst young athletes, due, in part, to the Dutch sympathizing with the Boers in the Boer War and therefore not being attracted to a game with links to England.

 In 1910, the Dutch team visited Belgium to take part in an exhibition tournament, which also featured the MCC, Belgium and France.
 They lost to the MCC by 2 wickets, and to France by 63 runs, but beat Belgium by 116 runs.

 During World War I, in which the Netherlands remained neutral, large numbers of British officers were interned in the country, and many of these joined local cricket clubs.
 A team made up of these players even won the Dutch championship in 1918.

 1920s to 1940s

-The Flamingos, a Dutch touring side, was formed in 1921, and later made several tours of England.
+The Flamingos, a Dutch touring team, was formed in 1921, and later made several tours of England.
 Tours by English teams also continued in this period.
 The 1930s are said to be the heyday of Dutch cricket.
 In 1934, the first Dutch women's league was formed, and the women's national team played two games against Australia in 1937, losing heavily in both.
 Cricket was of course curtailed after the German invasion in 1940.